-The overall objective of this project is to contribute to the respect of human rights and fight discrimination against migrants and persons belonging to ethnic and religious minorities, as the most vulnerable groups of Turkey and the EU (with a specific focus on new member states).
+The overall objective of this programme was to contribute to the respect of human rights and fight discrimination against migrants and persons belonging to ethnic and religious minorities, as the most vulnerable groups of Turkey and the EU (with a specific focus on new member states).

-In the context of the increasing prominence of far-right groups and growing xenophobic/Islamophobic/antisemitic discourses, recent years have seen a rising wave in hate speech against minorities and migrants in the EU member states.
-Widespread discrimination against this groups is increasingly translating into very violent cyberhate/online hate speech.
+In the context of the increasing prominence of far-right groups and growing xenophobic/Islamophobic/antisemitic discourses, recent years have seen a rising wave of hate speech against minorities and migrants in the EU member states.
+Widespread discrimination against these groups is increasingly translating into very violent cyber hate/online hate speech.
 Similarly, in Turkey, Hrant Dink Foundation’s work monitoring hate speech since 2009 has revealed a significant increase in hate speech in media/printed press targeting at-risk groups, notably ethnic and religious groups (non-Muslim minorities), including Armenians, Syrians, Greeks, Jews, Cypriote Greeks/Greeks in Turkey and Christians.
-The project aims to strengthen the capacities of CSOs in Turkey and EU member states to counter hate speech against migrants and ethnic/religious minorities in printed and online media through designing and implementing counternarrative campaigns.
+The programme aimed to strengthen the capacities of CSOs in Turkey and EU member states to counter hate speech against migrants and ethnic/religious minorities in printed and online media through designing and implementing counternarrative campaigns.

-- Trainings for Turkey CSOs representatives on countering hate speech: The trainings will be structured in the following modules:
+- Training for Turkey CSOs representatives on countering hate speech: The training was structured in the following modules: